porkodi2209-ai/AI-RESUME-SCANNER/README.md

 Many job seekers find it difficult to know whether their resumes meet the requirements of a specific job role.
 Recruiters use Applicant Tracking Systems (ATS) to filter resumes based on relevant skills and keywords.
 Manually checking resumes for ATS compatibility is time-consuming and inefficient.

+## Proposed Solution
+The AI Resume Analyzer with OCR provides an automated solution for resume evaluation.
+Users can upload resumes in PDF or image format, and the system extracts the text using PDF processing and OCR techniques.
+The extracted content is analyzed against role-specific skill requirements to calculate an ATS score, identify matching skills, and highlight missing skills.
+This helps candidates improve their resumes and increase their chances of being shortlisted.
 ## Features

 - Upload resumes in PDF format